Essential ingredients of a valid agreement

 Plain paper agreement not per se invalid

-In short, agreements can be made either in a stamp paper or a plain paper which can be made legally valid later by curing the deficiency in stamp duty.
+In short, agreements can be made either in a stamp paper, or in a plain paper which can be made legally valid later on by curing the deficiency in stamp duty.

 SC adds insufficient or unstamped agreement is valid

 In M/S N.N.
-Global Mercantile Pvt Ltd v M/S Indo Unique Flame Ltd, a Constitutional Bench of the Supreme Court (SC), in para 82 of its judgement, states:
+Global Mercantile Pvt Ltd v M/S Indo Unique Flame Ltd [2023 INSC 423], a Constitutional Bench of the Supreme Court (SC), in para 82 of its judgement, states:

 “Non-stamping/insufficient stamping of the substantive contract/instrument would not render the arbitration agreement non- existent in law and unenforceable/void, for the purpose of referring a matter for arbitration”, and “An arbitration agreement should not be rendered void if it is suffering stamp deficiency which is a curable defect”.